ucg8j/blog/posts/test-driving-holo3-computer-use-agent.md

 - The model treated visible-but-disabled navigation as usable.
 - It tried to exit before a module was truly complete.

-That pushed the first round of fixes towards well less sexy things: parsing, coordinates, action history, and the definition of done.
+That pushed the first fixes toward the boring parts: parsing, coordinates, action history, and the definition of done.
 It reminded me of the [leaked source code of another harness that uses simple regexes](https://dev.to/toji_openclaw_fd3ff67586a/claude-knows-when-youre-mad-and-uses-regex-not-ai-2klc).

 ### Parse Model Output Like It Will Be Messy